 For high-frequency monetary policy shock series, the three panels display their 1) correlation coefficient, 2) percentage of occurrences when the shocks have the same sign, and 3) percentage of occurrences when they are either equal to zero, positive, or negative during the ELB episodes which are defined from December 16, 2008 to December 16, 2015 and March 15, 2020 to March 16, 2022.
 MP1 is the 30-minute change around an FOMC announcement in the current month's federal funds future if the FOMC announcement is in the first 23 days of the month with an adjustment or the next month's federal funds future if the FOMC announcement within the last seven days of the month.
 FF4 is the change in the three-month ahead federal funds futures within 30-minutes of an FOMC announcement.
-NS is the first principal component of the instrument set {MP1, MP2, ED2, ED3, ED4} which is the 30-minute change in these futures around an FOMC announcement.
+NS is the first principal component of the instrument set {MP1, MP2, ED2/SF3, ED3/SF4, ED4/SF5} which is the 30-minute change in these futures around an FOMC announcement.
 BRW is a Fama-MacBeth regression of the daily change in one- to 30-year constant maturity Treasury yields.
-BRW method / NS data is a Fama-MacBeth regression of the NS data.
-NS method/BRW data is the first principal component of the BRW data.
-Series relying on the NS data end in March 2023 due to the discontinuation of Eurodollar data.
+NS data/BRW method is a Fama-MacBeth regression of the NS data.
+BRW data/NS method is the first principal component of the BRW data.
+The sample is January 1995 to September 2024.